Jamaica Constabulary Force

 The Jamaica Constabulary Force (JCF) is the national police force of Jamaica.
-Founded in 1867, during the period of British colonialism, the JCF was intended as a civil body with a military structure.
-Since the late 1990s, the JCF has undergone modernisation.
+Founded in 1867 under Law 8 of that year during the period of British colonial rule, the JCF was modelled on the Royal Irish Constabulary and intended as a civil body with a military structure.
+Its primary purpose under colonialism was to secure the stability of the colonial regime rather than to operate by public consent as in Britain.